|Qantas Empire Airways

 Postwar, the remains of the Americans were transported to the United States for permanent burial.

-Poague, Lewis and Novak are buried at National Memorial Cemetery of the Pacific (Punchbowl) at section A, site 195.
+Lewis is buried at National Memorial Cemetery of the Pacific (Punchbowl) at section A, site 195.

-Dewey is buried at Fort Leavenworth National Cemetery at plot 2 site 212A.
+Dewey is buried at Fort Riley Post Cemetery at section E grave 151